Brent Lillibridge: Chicago Cubs

 On January 10, 2013, Lillibridge signed a minor league contract with the Chicago Cubs.
 On March 31, the Cubs added Lillibridge to their major league active roster.
-He was designated for assignment on April 16, 2013.
-On April 19, Lillibridge cleared waivers, and was assigned to the Triple-A Iowa Cubs of the Pacific Coast League.
+He was designated for assignment on April 16.
+On April 19, Lillibridge cleared waivers and was assigned to the Triple-A Iowa Cubs of the Pacific Coast League.

 New York Yankees

-On June 21, 2013, Lillibridge was traded to the New York Yankees for cash considerations.
+On June 21, 2013, Lillibridge was traded to the New York Yankees for cash.
 The Yankees promoted Lillibridge to the major leagues when they placed Derek Jeter on the disabled list on July 19.
 He was designated for assignment to make room for the activation of Alex Rodriguez on August 5.
 He was outrighted from the 40-man roster and optioned to Triple-A on August 9.
 He declared free agency on October 1.

 Texas Rangers

-Lillibridge signed a minor league deal with the Texas Rangers on December 12, 2013.
-He was assigned to the minor league camp on March 22, 2014 failing to make the Rangers' opening day roster.
+Lillibridge signed a minor league contract with the Texas Rangers on December 12, 2013.
+He was assigned to the minor league camp on March 22, 2014, failing to make the Rangers' Opening Day roster.
 He became a free agent after the 2014 season and had chosen to retire by the start of the 2015 season.

 Personal life

-Lillibridge is married to Stephanie, with whom he has three children.
-Lillibridge is a Christian, and his invitation to baseball player Steven Souza to attend church with him led to Souza becoming baptized.
+Lillibridge and his wive have three children.
+Lillibridge is a Christian, and his invitation to baseball player Steven Souza Jr. to attend church with him led to Souza's baptism.

+Lillibridge's younger brother Kiel was his teammate with the Washington Huskies in 2005.

+As of 2025, Lillibridge is one of the owners of a batting cage and baseball and softball training company in Washington state.